 Breakfast and head south to Fort Portal which rests in the shadow of the fabled mountains of the moon and is famous for beautiful tea plantations.
 Enjoy picnic lunch and continue on to Kibale Forest National Park arriving late afternoon.
 Kibale Forest National Park is well known as the “World’s Primate Paradise”.
 The density and diversity of primates in Kibale National Park is the highest in the whole of Africa.
 The most well known of these are 13 different species of chimpanzees.
 Kibale’s population of 1450 chimpanzees indicate that Uganda’s is home to biggest population of this threatened primate.
 Before dinner enjoy walking safari in the forest in search of bush babies, pottos and other nocturnal animals.
 Dinner and overnight at Primate Lodge Kibale which is set right next door to the starting point for Chimpanzee trekking excursions as well as the incredible Chimpanzee habituation, two of the most breathtaking wildlife experiences on the planet.
-Other interesting guest activities here include, birdwatching, forest hiking, guided nature walks and cultural tours.
-The lodge is set in the centre of this rainforest and remotely found within this majestic jungle.
+Other interesting guest activities here include, bird watching, forest hiking, guided nature walks and cultural tours.
+The lodge is set in the centre of this rainforest and remotely located within this majestic jungle.